NisheethRawat/PlutoGuide/README.md

 # Regarding project

-At the project initiation the rover is set at 0,0 location facing north.
-After the startup the last location is stored in the static memory location and can be used for further command.
+1. At the project initiation the rover is set at 0,0 location facing north.
+After the startup the last location is stored in the static memory location and can be used for next API command.
-Rover Position class stores the location of the rover.
+2. Rover Position class stores the location of the rover.
-Navigate class is created to evaluate the next rover position.
+3. Navigate class is created to evaluate the next rover position.
-ObstacleDetection class is created to throw obstacle response in case rover hits the obstacle location.
+4. ObstacleDetection class is created to throw obstacle response in case rover hits the obstacle location.
-ValidateCommand class is used to validate the input command sequence.
+5. ValidateCommand class is used to validate the input command sequence.
-All the interfaces are injected to PlutoRoverController.cs.
+6. All the interfaces are injected to PlutoRoverController.cs.
+7. Unit test cases are present on NUnitTestProject project.
+8. Obstacle locations are stored in variable obstacleLocation in RoverPosition class.

 # C# development skills show case
 1. SOLID principles, Single responsibility principle, Interface design, Open closed principle.